 Day 14 – Lake Tekapo via Mount Cook

-The next stop on our journey was Mount Cook – since accommodation in Mount Cook village is scarce and tends to be booked in the high season, we decided to book accommodation in Tekapo.
-If you decide to stay in Mount Cook village, note that there are no supermarkets in this area, so ensure you buy whatever you need before you leave Wanaka.
+The next stop on our journey was Mount Cook.
+Accommodation in Mount Cook village is scarce and tends to be booked in the high season, so we decided to stay in Tekapo area.
+If you decide to stay in Mount Cook village, note that there are no supermarkets in this area.
+Ensure to buy all essentials you need before you leave Wanaka.
 Plus, there are just 1-2 restaurants in this area.

 Mount Cook National Park is home to the country’s highest mountain and not surprisingly; it is a paradise for hikers and photographers.
 We had decided to book a scenic flight to enjoy the mountain and Tasman glacier from up close.
 As luck would have had it, it was a cloudy day when we got there, so we had to cancel our ride.
 Instead, we decided to hike the Hooker Valley track.
 The entire hike which took us around 3 hours, offered great views passing through three swing bridges (a bit too scary), and eventually ended at the glacier lake with amazing views of Mount Cook, the Hooker Glacier and the Alps.
 We even saw icebergs carving off the glacier and floating in the lake.
 It was a relatively flat 5 km hike and had some of the most scenic views in the whole park.
 Since it was a cloudy day, during most of our hike, Mt Cook was covered up – however, it was a beautiful hike nonetheless.